CarInsurance.com Insights

 How long will a texting while driving ticket affect my insurance?

 The good news is that your rates can decrease if you keep a clean driving record after that and avoid additional tickets or accidents.
-Some insurance companies might even offer discounts for safe driving after a while, so it’s worth being careful and staying focused behind the wheel.
+Some insurance companies might even offer discounts for safe driving over time, so it’s worth being careful and staying focused behind the wheel.

 Is a texting ticket considered a major violation?

-A texting ticket is not considered a major violation, but can still have consequences.
+A texting ticket is not considered a major violation, but it can still have consequences.

 In most states, texting while driving is classified as a traffic infraction or a minor violation, especially for a first offense.
 However, the impact can vary depending on state laws, repeat offenses and the circumstances around the violation.